Dual 12-megapixel rear cameras, 8-megapixel front camera

-This isn’t because it’s a bad phone, but because Apple superseded the iPhone 8 Plus around 10 minutes after it was announced by showing off the OLED-toting, bezel-free iPhone X. According to Apple, the ‘future of the smartphone’ is coming – but it isn’t the iPhone 8 Plus.
+When the iPhone 8 hits shelves it didn’t garner too much hype.
+This wasn’t because it’s a bad phone, but because Apple superseded the iPhone 8 Plus around 10 minutes after it was announced by showing off the OLED-toting, bezel-free iPhone X.

 Instead, the iPhone 8 Plus represents a steady, safe update.
 There are nice upgrades to the screen, camera and processor, although nothing that will really make you say ‘wow’.
 It’s an iPhone 7S Plus in all but name.

 Prices for the iPhone 8 Plus start at £799/$799 for 64GB and £949/$949 for 256GB.
 That’s cheaper than the iPhone X – which will start at £999/$999 when it ships in November – but it’s a higher starting price than the iPhone 7 Plus (£719/$749, 32GB).

 iPhone 8 Plus release date

 Apple’s latest Plus phablet is available from various networks and the Apple Store.
 To get the best price, check out our iPhone 8 Plus deals page.

 The single biggest disappointment with the iPhone 8 Plus is its design.
 This is now the fourth time – iPhone 6, 6S, 7 and 8 – that Apple has stuck with the same design for its handsets.
 Considering it was easily the least attractive iPhone three years ago, it’s certainly fallen behind the Android pack now.